jlukecarlson/advanced-text-editor/README.md

 Hardest parts
 --------------
 **Allowing multiple windows**

 **Determining text widget in focus** (the solution ended up being trivial but it took a while to reach, especially since root.focus_get() returns a decimal number when printed out)

 **Generally Keeping the Code Clean** still a struggle but as I learn more about Tkinter I have made sure to make my code my straightforward and less of a mess

-ps this readme was written using my editor
+PS this readme was written using my editor